otto-de/api-guidelines/guidelines/020_guidelines/060_resources/2080_should-provide-links-in-subresources.md

 # provide hypermedia links in embedded documents

-TODO: more specific link
-TODO: move into 050_hypermedia?

-The list resource items should provide the same links as the single resource representation as described in the [hypermedia section](../050_hypermedia/0000_index.md).
+The list resource items should provide the same links as the single resource representation as described in [Hypermedia](./guidelines/020_guidelines/040_hypermedia/0000_index.md).

 Links may be omitted to prevent performance degradation or response bloat.
 Keep the client's use cases in mind.